 Once your disk has been encrypted, you can turn the FileVault off.
 You might decide to do this if you find that the feature is too resource-heavy or such a high level of security just isn't for you.

-- Click on the Apple menu and select System Settings.
+- Go to the main Apple menu and choose System Settings.

 Disabling FileVault starts the process of decrypting your files.
 This process also runs in the background, but, just like encryption, it is a lengthy one.